(education for a) Cosmopolitanism beyond Comfort Zones

 The outcome of the New York workshop will be shaped into a work document ‘on the need for an Education for a Cosmopolitanism beyond Comfort Zones’.
 That text will then be discussed in the follow-up workshops and finally be presented as a source of inspiration for anyone working on the spirit of education and of education reform.

 > want to join the discussion?

-Contact us if you would like to participate in the New York pilot workshop (places are limited!) or if you want to co-organise a follow-up workshop with us!
+Contact us if you would like to have more information on the past New York pilot workshop or if you want to co-organise a follow-up workshop with us!

 Politics is as much about consensus-seeking dialogue as about critical resistance to self-interested power.
 We should learn our children what democracy is, what it can be and should be.
 And above all, we should invite them to participate.
 Youth has an important voice in political dialogue, as that dialogue will always affect them as adults later on. (photo: youth protests during the opening plenary of the United Nations Regional Climate Week in Brazil; photo © Gaston Meskens)